Links

 Before you start, note the credentials you'll need to save-keep to input into Postman:

-1. Your Account SID
+1. Account SID

 An account SID is the unique identifier assigned to your agency account, much like an NRIC number.
-This is immediately available on your dashboard once you log into your account console.
+This is immediately available on your dashboard once you log into your account console

 2. Your API key SID